Skip to main content

 The @Import list differs by module: Java and Kotlin import FilmJpaMapperImpl (the MapStruct-generated class), while Groovy imports FilmJpaMapper directly plus ModelMapperConfig to supply the ModelMapper bean.

-Unit Test — Mocked Secondary Port
+Unit test — Mocked secondary port

-package dev.pollito.spring_java.sakila.film.domain.port.in;
+package dev.pollito.spring_java.sakila.film.domain.service;

 import static org.junit.jupiter.api.Assertions.*;